Bengal govt to reward those providing info on illegal firecracker units | Business

 - India

-With 16 killed in four blasts in West Bengal in the last 10 days, the state government on Friday announced that it will reward anyone who provides information to the administration on the operation of illegal firecracker units, a senior official said.
+With 16 people killed in four blasts in West Bengal in the last 10 days, the state government announced that it will reward anyone who provides information to the administration on the operation of illegal firecracker units, a senior official said.

-In a meeting, the district magistrates were asked to ensure that only those firecracker units that have explosive and fire licenses, besides training certificates from the National Environmental Engineering Research Institute, be allowed to function, he said.
+In a meeting, the district magistrates were asked to ensure that only those firecracker units that have explosive and fire licenses, besides training certificates from the National Environmental Engineering Research Institute, be allowed to function, he said on Friday.

 Firecracker storing facilities should also have necessary licences from the government, the official said.